landlab/landlab/README.rst

 Are there any examples of using Landlab I can look at?
 ------------------------------------------------------

-The Landlab package contains a directory called ``notebook`` which contains Jupyter notebooks describe core concepts and give examples of using components.
+The Landlab package contains a directory at ``landlab/notebooks`` which contains Jupyter notebooks describe core concepts and give examples of using components.
 The file ``landlab/notebooks/welcome.ipynb`` provides a table of contents to the notebooks and is the recommended starting place.
 To launch an instance of